Bombing of San Marino in World War II

-The bombing of San Marino were a series of British aerial bombing attacks on the microstate of San Marino during World War II.
+The bombing of San Marino was a series of British aerial bombing attacks on the microstate of San Marino during World War II.
 Eight air raids were carried out by the Royal Air Force (RAF) in 1944 as part of the Allied campaign of strategic bombing during World War II.
 While the aerial attacks managed to destroy the railway line that connected San Marino to nearby Rimini, the nation itself proclaimed to be neutral during WWII and the intelligence that the Germans were using the railway line to transport weapons turned out to be wrong later on.
 Because of this, the bombing is considered to be controversial to this day, especially in San Marino itself.

 Background

 A neutral warning on the border of San Marino during WWII, written in Italian, German and French.

 The small, landlocked nation of San Marino remained long sheltered from the effects of the war.
 Surrounded by Fascist Italy, it had declared itself as a neutral nation at the outbreak of the war, despite the Sammarinese Fascist Party ruling the country since the 1920s.
 Because of this, it continued to do business with Fascist Italy and its railway line with Rimini remained in operation.
 The population of San Marino was 14,500 in 1939, one year before the war started.